Datavault-UK/automate-dv-docs/docs/tutorial/tut_multi_active_satellites.md

             ...
             ...
     ```
-[comment]: <> (MAY NEED TO BE DELETED)

 !!! tip "Loading Multi Active Satellites correctly"
-    dbtvault provides custom materialisations, designed to load multi active satellites (among other structures) in the correct way:
+    dbtvault provides custom materialisations, designed to load structures which contain deltas (such as multi active satellites, among other structures)
+    in the correct way:

     - [vault_insert_by_period](../macros.md#vault_insert_by_period)
     - [vault_insert_by_rank](../macros.md#vault_insert_by_rank)

-[comment]: <> (MAY NEED TO BE DELETED)
-!!! tip "New in dbtvault v0.7.0"
-    You may also use the [vault_insert_by_period](../macros.md#vault_insert_by_period) materialisation, a custom materialisation
-    included with dbtvault which enables you to iteratively load a table using a configurable period of time (e.g. by day).

 [Read more about incremental models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/configuring-incremental-models/)